 Given its high content of protein, vitamins, and minerals, Spirulina provides a sensation of fullness and satiety.
-Taking Spirulina as a daily supplement or adding it to shakes, pastes and other foods reduces hunger between meals, as well as cravings for sweets and comfort foods of little nourishing value.
+Taking Spirulina as a daily supplement or adding it to shakes, pastes and other foods has been shown to reduce hunger between meals, as well as cravings for sweets and comfort foods of little nourishing value.

 The Role Of Spirulina In Weight Loss Diets